-There are 100s of educational resources available that examine invasive plants.
+There are hundreds of educational resources available that examine invasive plants.
 Below is an overview of our favorites.
 To see the educational material that MIPN has created itself, check out our Products & Publications page.

 Invasive Plants Field Guide - Guide to Identification and the Impacts and Control of Common North American Species, by Sylvan Kaufman and Wallace Kaufman